Building a sales funnel is simple.

 9. Be Different

 The first skill is in attracting the prospect’s attention, getting on their radar.
-I like email, I like LinkedIn, I like doing my research so a two line email gets a response and a click to accept my invitation to connect via other channels.
+I like email, I like LinkedIn, I like doing my research so a two line email gets a response and a click to accept my invitation to connect.

-I don’t like 3 paragraph emails, corporate brochures, slide shows and videos in introduction emails.
+I don’t like 3 paragraph emails, corporate brochures, slide shows in introduction emails.